Carolinian people: Notable people

-Benusto Rogolifoi Kaipat (born 1930 or 1931 - died 1991) also known as Dr. Kaipat was a Carolinian leader and the first Carolinian doctor.
+Benusto Rogolifoi Kaipat (1930 or 1931–1991), also known as Dr. Kaipat, was a Carolinian leader and the first Carolinian doctor.
 He cofounded the Territorial Party in 1957.
-He was the first cousin of Herman Rogolifoi Guerrero who was a politician on the CNMI.
+He was the first cousin of Herman Rogolifoi Guerrero, who was a politician on the CNMI.
 He was part of a clan called Rogolifoi.

-David Mangarero Sablan aka Uncle Dave (1932-) is a prominent business leader on the CNMI.
+David Mangarero Sablan aka Uncle Dave (1932–) is a prominent business leader on the CNMI.
 His father was Elias Parong Sablan.
 He was born on Garapan Saipan.
 He started his business career in 1952 with Atkins, Kroll & Company.
 He worked for nearly 40 years in business before retiring in 1987 from a position in company named Microl.
-He was not only a businessman but involved in politics.
-He was involved in different ways such as economic advisor for former CNMI Governor Tenorio and was active in the 1981 election for CNMI governor among other activities in politics.
+He was also involved in politics in different ways, such as economic advisor for former CNMI Governor Tenorio and was active in the 1981 election for CNMI governor, among other political activities.

-Mau Piailug (1932–2010) was a master navigator involve in using non-instrument wayfinding.
+Mau Piailug (1932–2010) was a master navigator involved in using non-instrument wayfinding.

-Felix F. Rabauliman (1934-1996) He was a part of Marianas Political Status Commission.
+Felix F. Rabauliman (1934–1996) was a part of Marianas Political Status Commission.
 He was also part of the Saipan municipal government.
-In the 1960s he was a teacher teaching grades 1st to 6th.
+In the 1960s, he was a teacher teaching grades 1st to 6th.
 His clan is called Mongofasch.
 The name of his wife's clan is Umma.

-Jose R(ebuenog) Lifoifoi Sr. (1936-2020) was a politician in the CNMI government serving in the Legislature.
-Before this he work in the Trust Territory government.
+Jose Rebuenog Lifoifoi Sr. (1936–2020) was a politician in the CNMI government serving in the Legislature.
+Before this he worked in the Trust Territory government.
 He started in 1962 in the office of Procurement and Supply.
-In the Legislature he was the fifth Speaker of the House of Representatives.
-He was also the Chairman of the United Micronesia Development Association and Chairman of the Commonwealth Ports Authority Board of Directors.
-He even had a job as the Republic of Palau's Honorary Consul to the Northern Marianas Islands.
+In the legislature, he was the fifth speaker of the House of Representatives.
+He was also the chairman of the United Micronesia Development Association and chairman of the Commonwealth Ports Authority's board of directors.
+He also had a job as the Republic of Palau's honorary consul to the Northern Marianas Islands.

-Larry Saralu was one of the most famous singers in the early Post World War II years.
-He was Saipanese Carolinian.
+Larry Saralu was one of the most famous singers in the early post-World-War-II years.
+He was Saipanese-Carolinian.

 Lino (Urushemeyoung) Mettao Olopai (1940–) was responsible for maintaining the Carolinian culture.